 While detaching the mango from the petiole, spurts of white sap burst forth from the fruit.
-There is strong pressure of escaping sap from the mango.
-So detaching a mango from its attachment should be done carefully to avoid skin contact with the highly corrosive sap.
+There is intense pressure of escaping sap from the mango.
+Detaching a mango from its attachment should be done carefully to avoid skin contact with the highly corrosive fluid.

 Mango Sap Hypothesis

 I understand that a rigorous study needs to be done to affirm this observation.
 The hypothesis for that full-scale study would be: The highly acidic sap of mangoes can kill or prevent mango weevil eggs from being inoculated in the mango pulp.
 The mango may have developed natural resistance to the mango weevil as a pest.

 This condition may be a demonstration of Barry Commoner’s third law of ecology: Nature knows best.